-It's not just the multiple works of Italian masters such as Titian, Tintoretto, Botticelli, Rubens and Raphael that put the Palatine Gallery on the art map, or even the combination of these with works by Van Dyck and Velasquez.
-Three other collections in the Pitti Palace include the Galleria d'Arte Moderna (Gallery of Modern Art), the Costume Museum, and the treasury, filled with gold and silver jewelry and other Medici treasures.
+It's not just the multiple works of Italian masters such as Titian, Tintoretto, Botticelli, Rubens, and Raphael that put the Palatine Gallery on the art map, or even the combination of these with works by Van Dyck and Velasquez.
+Three other collections in the Pitti Palace include the Galleria d'Arte Moderna (Gallery of Modern Art); the Museum of Costume and Fashion; and the treasury, filled with gold and silver jewelry and other Medici treasures.
 Paintings and sculptures in the Galleria Palatina are not placed in chronological order but are displayed as part of the decor of the sumptuously decorated rooms.

 Begun in 1859, Italy's first national museum outside the Vatican contains important works by 14th- to 16th-century Tuscan artists, particularly Donatello, the della Robbias, and Michelangelo.
 Four of his masterpieces are the focus of the rooms off the courtyard: a marble Brutus (ca. 1540); a relief of Madonna and Child with the young John the Baptist, a tondo carved about 1504; David (ca. 1531), also known as Little Apollo; and Michelangelo's first large sculpture Drunken Bacchus, (1497-1499).
 Here, too, you'll see Benvenuto Cellini's model of Perseus, his marble statue Narcissus, and his small bronze sculptures.
 As you climb the stairs notice the bronze animals from a Medici villa.